 Applied Polarized Light Microscopy (PLM) (1201) / Forensic Microscopy (1204), December 5-9, 2022 In-Person

 IMPORTANT: McCrone Research Institute is adhering to all federal and local COVID-19 safety guidelines.
-In-person course attendees are required to wear a face mask that covers their nose and mouth for the entire day of class.
 Learn more

 COURSE OUTLINE & SYLLABUS

 Course schedule: 8:00 a.m. – 5:00 p.m.
 Monday – Thursday, and 8:00 a.m. – 12:00 p.m.
 Friday

 Students will acquire the basic knowledge and practical skills to apply polarized light methods in their areas of interest and will appreciate the potential contribution of more advanced methods and techniques.
 The materials examined emphasize particle analysis including; fibers, paint, glass, hair, explosives, soil, drugs, etc.

 Many of our advanced courses expand topic areas introduced in this course, creating a family of specialized, intensive week-long courses.
 These course topics include: Microchemical Methods [1270A], Sample Preparation and Manipulation for Microanalysis [1501E], Digital Imaging and Photomicrography and Hotstage Microscopy and Polymorphism .

 Closely similar courses are available that are tailored to specific areas of application.
 These include Pharmaceutical Microscopy and Microscopy for Art Conservators .
 With minor exceptions, the microscopical skills and information provided are the same, but the materials studied and problems addressed are those of the application area.
 Many students also use these courses as a review or refresher of course 1201.
 This course, and its near equivalents just mentioned, serve as a prerequisite for many of our advanced courses.